-$$M(\theta^l, S_j) = H(P{\theta^l}, P{S_j}) + H(P{S_j}, P{\theta^l}).$$
+$$M(\theta^l, S_j) = H(P{\theta^l}, P{S_j}) + H(P{S_j}, P{\theta^l})$$

-Now write the (unknown) value of $\theta$ at time i as $\Theta_i$ - this value could be any one of the available $\theta^l$ .
-Howe then constructs a cost linking frames of motion capture $\Delta(\Theta_i, \Theta{i-1})$ ; this cost could include a charge for extreme camera motions, though the paper does not explicitly describe this (the cost used charges for large changes in body configuration).
+Now write the (unknown) value of θ at time i as Θ_i - this value could be any one of the available θ .
+Howe then constructs a cost linking frames of motion capture $\Delta(\Theta_i, \Theta{i-1})$; this cost could include a charge for extreme camera motions, though the paper does not explicitly describe this (the cost used charges for large changes in body configuration).
 The motion is lifted by applying dynamic programming to

-$$C(\Theta_1,\ldots,\Theta_N) = \sum{i=2}^N \Delta(\Theta_i,\Theta{i-1}) + \sum{i=1}^N M(\Theta_i,S_i).$$
+$$C(\Theta_1, ..., \Theta_N) = \sum{i=2}^N \Delta(\Theta_i, \Theta{i-1}) + \sum{i=1}^N M(\Theta_i, S_i)$$

-There are too many frames of motion capture to implement an exact dynamic programming solution, and we allow only values $\theta^l$ of $\Theta_i$ such that $M(\theta^l, S_i)$ is less than some threshold.
+There are too many frames of motion capture to implement an exact dynamic programming solution, and we allow only values θ^l of Θ_i such that $M(\theta^l, S_i)$ is less than some threshold.
 The method appears to produce solutions that are unambiguous, which is consistent with the view that 3D reconstruction ambiguities are probably a phenomenon of short, rather than long, time-scales.
-There is also some useful evidence that reconstruction errors or uncertainties do not propagate over long time-scales (Figure 2.6).
+There is also some useful evidence that reconstruction errors or uncertainties do not propagate over long time-scales (figure 2.7).
 However, there is no attempt to use either N-best dynamic programming or beam search to identify 3D reconstructions that have cost comparable to the best cost, but are significantly different.

-2.2.3.2 Snippets and cameras
+2.2.3.2 Snippets and Cameras

-This work suggests that, while a single frame reconstruction might be ambiguous, a match from a short 2D track to a short 3D track might not be (in Section 5, we lay out evidence it is not).
-Howe et al. compare projected motion capture data with image tracks, but now use posterior inference to estimate dynamic parameters [163].
-These parameters are an encoding of "snippets" - 11 frames of motion capture data - which are clustered using a mixture of Gaussians.
-Each 11 frame section of the track produces a snippet with maximal posterior, and the snippets are blended into one another to give a 3D reconstruction.
-While authors
+This work suggests that, while a single frame reconstruction might be ambiguous, a match from a short 2D track to a short 3D track might not be (in section ??, we lay out evidence it is not).
+Howe et

-Fig. 2.6 Howe's formulation lifts to 3D by comparing projected motion capture data with image silhouettes [164].
+Figure 2.7: 01384804, figure 7 (8 is incomprehensible, and so omitted) Howe's formulation lifts to 3D by comparing projected motion capture data with image silhouettes [162].
 There is a frame-frame cost for the reconstruction, and the final 3D lift is obtained by dynamic programming.
 In a formalism like this, one could reasonably fear that a mistaken reconstruction in one frame might result in an entirely wrong path.
 In practice, this does not occur.
 The graph is obtained by constraining the first lifted frame of a sequence to each of a 1000 different (incorrect) states; the plot shows the number of distinct states found in the succeeding frames for each path, as a function of frame.
 The local image evidence quickly overwhelms the effect of history; by the 10'th frame, there are only two distinct states.
-Figure from "Silhouette Lookup for Automatic Pose Tracking", Howe, Proc.
-IEEE Workshop on Articulated and Non-Rigid Motion, 2004, © 2004 IEEE.